craig-willis/jb-test/docs/overview.md

-Instead of relying on researchers to [self-certify](barriers-self-certification), TRACE requires that the operators or owners of systems that researchers use adopt key practices to aid in the production of transparenty and trustworthy artifacts.
+Instead of relying on researchers to [self-certify](barriers-self-certification), TRACE requires that the operators or owners of systems that researchers use adopt key practices to aid in the production of transparent and trustworthy artifacts.

 This includes:

 * Providing information about the computing platforms themselves, including specific details about how computational transparency is supported.
-* Packaging and signing resulting artifacts along with records of their execution, ideally using a standard format.
+* Packaging and signing resulting artifacts along with records of their execution using a standard format.

 The first is motivated by the need to convey to consumers of research information about the systems within which results were obtained, particularly